qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

 npx qavajs
 ```
 will launch test execution.
-To specify custom path to the config file use
+To specify a custom path to the config file, use
 ```bash
 npx qavajs run --config <config>
 ```
-In case if your config exports an object with multiple properties, you can specify which property to read
+In case your config exports an object with multiple properties, you can specify which property to read
 ```bash
 npx qavajs run --profile <profile>
 ```